ibm-cloud-docs/cis/transition-plans.md

 |Bot management| No | No | Yes |
 {: caption="Comparison of CIS Enterprise Tier plans" caption-side="bottom"}

-### Migrating to Enterprise Tiers plans
+### Migrating to Enterprise Tier plans
 {: #migration-to-enterprise-tiers}

-To migrate from your current Enterprise Package, Enterprise GLB, and Enterprise Security plans, take the following steps:
+To migrate from your current Enterprise package, Enterprise GLB, and Enterprise Security plans, take the following steps:

 1. Enter your existing {{site.data.keyword.cis_short_notm}} instance.
 1. Navigate to the **Plan** page in left side panel.